Saving for retirement

 In the years leading up to retirement, many people consider consolidating their pensions.
 It’s common these days for people to have had several jobs during their working life, so it's likely they may have several pension plans too.

 Consolidating your pensions simply means taking all of your pension plans and putting them in one place.
 This makes your pension easier to manage and keep track of, and it gives you a clearer idea of how much you could receive when you retire.
 It may also provide you with more control and a wider – or more appropriate – range of investment and product options.
 Depending on what you choose, it could even reduce the overall charges you pay too.

 If you’re considering keeping your pension savings in one place, The Retirement Account could help.

-Our account also allows you to build up pension savings.
-When you need retirement income you can choose from a range of flexible income options.
+Our account also allows you to build up pension savings, and when you need retirement income you can choose from a range of flexible income options.